Nobody Will Be Drilling for Oil off the B.C. Coast After Final Company Voluntarily Gives Up Its Permits

 Open Ocean Robotics, a Vancouver Island based company, has created autonomous ocean drones that are used for ocean research, mapping, and protecting.

-Meet The Vancouver Island Company Building Ocean Drones That Can Protect The Coast From Illegal Fishing
+Meet the Vancouver Island Company Building Ocean Drones That Can Protect the Coast from Illegal Fishing